pewebapps/work-day-scheduler/README.md

 green { color: #77dd77 }
 </style>

-Workday Schedule is a web application that allows you to plan your workday.
+Work Day Scheduler is a web application that allows you to plan your work day.

-The Workday Schedule is split up into nine 1-hour slots, starting from 9am and ending at 5pm.
+The Work Day Scheduler is split up into nine 1-hour time slots, starting from 9am and ending at 5pm.
 The current days date is displayed below the title.

 You can input text into each 1-hour slot, to represent what you will be doing for that particular hour in the day.